RyanKruse/Traveling-Salesman-Final-Project/README.md

 ## Additional Comments

-As of submitting this project, it holds one of the best records for the least amount of miles to deliver all packages, at 76.1 total miles!
+As of submitting this project, it holds a record for the least amount of miles to deliver all packages at 76.1 total miles.
 Thank you for checking out this GitHub repository!
+This program was very fun to build.

 ## Sources
 1. Lysecky, R. and Vahid, F. (2019).
 C950: Data Structures and Algorithms II. [online] ZyBooks.com.
 Available at: 	https://learn.zybooks.com/zybook/WGUC950AY20182019 [Accessed 20 May 2019].